< THEIR PLAN

 It isn't fair.

-WESTERN LONG BEACH has 1 acre of parkland per 1,000 residents.
-That's only 10% of the green space recommended for healthy, vibrant communities.
-In East Long Beach, folks enjoy over 16.7 acres of parkland per 1,000 residents.
+16.7 acres of parkland per 1,000 residents.
 That's an enormous difference!
-But if we don’t stop them, developers will soon build on the last remaining open space in western Long Beach.
+But if we don’t stop them, developers will soon build on one of the last remaining pieces of open space in western Long Beach.

 3701 Pacific Place is our last chance for more green space.